teshnizi2/DML_Lab_Documents/README.md

 # DML Documentation

 Welcome to the Documentation repository!
-This repository contains all materials includeing codes, videos, Presentations, and collection of informative PDF documents covering various topics related to my works in DML laboratory.
+This repository contains all materials including codes, videos, presentations, and a collection of informative PDF documents covering various topics related to my work in DML laboratory.